IhorNehrutsa/micropython/docs/library/machine.Encoder.rst

 class Encoder -- Quadrature Incremental Encoder
 ===============================================

-This class provides a Quadrature Incremental Encoder service.
+This class provides a hardware-supported Quadrature Incremental Encoder service.
-Wiki info at `Incremental encoder <https://en.wikipedia.org/wiki/Incremental_encoder>`_.

 If your port does not support hardware encoder use `Quadrature incremental encoder based on machine.Pin interrupts <https://github.com/IhorNehrutsa/MicroPython-quadrature-incremental-encoder>`_.
 See also Pin-interrupt-based encoders (and problems) from Peter Hinch `Incremental encoders <https://github.com/peterhinch/micropython-samples/blob/master/encoders/ENCODERS.md>`_.
 There is also `Dave Hylands an STM specific hardware-Timer-based solution <https://github.com/dhylands/upy-examples/blob/master/encoder.py>`_.

-Here is described a basics, commons for hardware-counters-based encoders of MicroPython ports:
+It is currently provided for ports:

     * :ref:`ESP32 <esp32_machine.Encoder>`
     * :ref:`MIMXRT <mimxrt_machine.Encoder>`